Marcin-Lach/javsc/diary/README.md

 ### Day #2y - apply suggestions from Godot best practices (Day #20 - #2x)

 ### Day # Fix HUD scaling and labels overriding eachother
-- pausing game overrides "SURVIVE!" and "Winner!" text as it uses the same contol to be displayed
 - scaling labels in HUD messes up the centering (showing message with scaling set to more than Vector2(1.0, 1.0))
 	- scaling labels is shitty, because anchor of labels are top left corner
 	- put label inside Node2D and animate the parent (https://www.reddit.com/r/godot/comments/134yg1j/godot4_centering_scaled_label_outside_container/)